-All the directors of the Company are independent and non-executive with the exception of Shahzaad Dalal who is also a director of IL&FS Investment Advisors LLC, the Investment Manager to K2 Property Limited.
+All the directors of the Company are independent and non-executive with the exception of Ramesh Bawa, who is a director of IL&FS Investment Managers Limited, the holding company of IL&FS Investment Advisors LLC, the Investment Manager to the K2 Property Limited.
 The membership of the Board of Directors ("Board") is set out below.